 Honoured by the Hyères International Festival of Fashion and Photography, Paul Rousteau is a self-styled “idle painter”, dissolving the photographic medium in a backdrop of dreamy hues.

 From Libération to Les Inrocks to Télérama, his pictorial touch has extended to the Agnès B gallery and the iconic faces of Pierre Niney and Fanny Ardant.
 His work is nonrepresentational yet “impressionist” in the spirit of Monet’s Impression, Sunrise, prioritising sentiment over the identification of the real.
+Obviously, Paul Rousseau, is one of the photographers you need to follow.

 #3 LIAT ELBLING